List vs Dictionary Collection Types

 Dictionary Pros

-Fast value look up by the key with a O(1) constant look up time.
+Fast value look-up by the key with an O(1) constant lookup time.
 Key value pairs make it a great structure for search.
-If you know which key need.
+If you know which key needs.
 You can loop through dictionary keys or their values

 Dictionary Cons